-When Mary passes away, Susan will become the Successor Trustee, if she did not become a Trustee earlier.
+When Mary passes away, Susan will become the Successor Trustee if she did not become a Trustee earlier.
 Because all the assets were in the Living Trust, Mary's Estate will not go into Probate, and Susan will be free to begin winding up Mary's affairs.
 Usually, this process is so simple it does not require attorneys to complete.
 The process can be broken down into three simple steps.
 First, collect asset and liability information.
 Next, pay liabilities.
 And finally, distribute to the beneficiaries.
-Once distributions are complete. the Trust is dissolved automatically.
-It is usually at this point that Susan will send up a little "Thank you" prayer to Bill and Mary for giving her one final gift, knowing they cared about her enough to plan for an easy administration.
+Once distributions are complete, the Trust is dissolved automatically.
+At this point, Susan usually sends a little "Thank you" prayer to Bill and Mary for giving her one final gift, knowing they cared about her enough to plan for an easy administration.